FurnitureClearanceCentre/BestFurnitures/README.md

 High-quality furniture at unbeatable clearance prices!
-Sofas, beds, dining tables, office desks, outdoor pieces, and more available.
+Sofas, beds, dining tables, office desks, outdoor pieces, and more are available.
 Shop now.